qpgmr-de/qpgmr-de.github.io/_posts/2025-10-23-ibmi-76tr1-75tr7-favorite.md

 ### Finally

 So what do you think about the new syntax?
-Yes, I know, it's not SQL standard (at the moment) but it's really so much better.
+Yes, I know, it's not SQL standard (at the moment) but it's really so much better to read.
 And I really hope, that the SQL standard is adopting this syntax soon.

+Will you adopt it?